 Making Your Kind of Music

 These lessons show you how to go beyond using your PSR or Tyros with only the voices and styles that come preset within the keyboard.
-They explain how you can adjust settings in your keyboard and arrange your styles, multipads, and songs to sound just the way you want them.
-The lessons here are presented in three sections, each of which includes several individual lessons.
+They explain how you can adjust settings in your keyboard and arrange your styles, multipads, and songs to sound the way you want them.
+The lessons here are presented in four sections, each of which includes several individual lessons.
 When you go to any section, the navigation bar on the left will expand to show the individual lessons within that section.
-The three sections are described briefly below:
+The four sections are described briefly below:

 This section explains how you can adjust a preset or external style file and modify the voices used for the right or left hand and even the voices used in the accompaniment.
 It progress from relatively easy adjustments, such as how you set the overall sound of your keyboard and how you balance the sound between different parts.
 It then moves on to lessons on how you can adjust the individual tracks in an accompaniment for any style and how to create your own One Touch Setting (OTS) voices.

 Here you will learn how to use the ASSEMBLY feature of the STYLE CREATOR to pull together different parts of different styles to create your own unique style.
 You will also find an article by Simon Williams with some tips on recording styles and an article by Leo Dunne on making your own multipads.

 You can change the settings in a midi file as well as style files.
 This section includes lessons by Chris Bell and Simon Williams on adjusting volumes in a midi, by Phil Hall on changing song voice and tempo as well as some tips on editing songs, an article by myself on putting lyrics in your midi file, and an article by Frank Blecha with step-by-step instructions for transposing a midi file.